digital-work-lab/digital-work-lecture/slides/07-collaborative-content-creation.md

 ![bg right:45% width:230px center](../material/git-commit.png)

-> \* If any of the meta data or content changes, the SHA will be completely different.
+> \* Notes: If any of the meta data or content changes, the SHA will be completely different.
+> `git cat-file -p sha` shows the contents of a Git object.

 <!--
 Author/date/message